PhSemin/JavaExercises/README.md

 - Frog pond exercise to get familiar with containers (ArrayList)
 - Calculator exercise to get familiar with control statements
 - Exercise to get familiar with exception handling
+- Calculator exercise but this time to get familiar with polymorphism